SomeRandomPokemon42/CapCafe/README.md

 ## Characters:
 Some customer characters are references to other media, which I will list here.
-Izuna Kuda, from Blue Archive
+Izuna Kuda, from Blue Archive.
-John Bradford, from XCOM
+John Bradford, from XCOM.
 Hatsune Miku...

 ## Code: